Who we are

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 This will not happen unless you choose to opt in.
 If you agree, the file is added and the cookie helps analyse web traffic.
 The cookie is provided by a third party service, Google Analytics, to collect anonymous information of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the website.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.

 Visitors can subscribe to our email newsletter and be kept informed of our meditation courses, news about meditation and events.
 We never pass email addresses to other organisations and businesses.
-We use a third-party provider, MailChimp, to deliver our newsletter.
+We use a third-party email service: (MailChimp, SendGrid) to deliver our newsletters.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
-For more information, please see MailChimp’s privacy notice.
-You can unsubscribe at any time by clicking the unsubscribe link at the bottom of any of our emails or by emailing us at email@example.com
+For more information, please see (MailChimp, SendGrid) privacy policies.
+You can unsubscribe at any time by clicking the unsubscribe link at the bottom of any of our emails or by emailing us at firstname.lastname@example.org

 Booking contact information